LucasDelfino92/morrowindsharp/mw2.md

     - [ ] 05 Chuzei Fix
   - Rename the mod to **Morrowind Optimization Patch Weapon Sheathing Patch**.
 This will install the patch as a separate mod.
 - Also install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?), which tweaks bows so that they line up better with the sheathing animation.
+- Also install [**Weapon Sheathing Additions**](https://www.nexusmods.com/morrowind/mods/49616?tab=files), which adds sheaths to weapons not covered by Weapon Sheathing.

 > Note that new weapon meshes added by mods will require a patch for weapon sheaths.